Related Content

 Follow the signs pointing to the 'Grande Lignes' trains.

-If you have used the escalator which will be on the platform, which you will find towards the rear of the train, when you have ascended you will see this atrium ahead of you.
+If you have used the escalator which will be on the platform, which you will find towards the rear of the train, then when you have ascended you will see this atrium ahead of you.

 In this view above right, the exit from the RER station is over to the left and the escalator in the middle of the picture is the main link up to the main departure concourse.